This post may contain affiliate links. Learn more.

 10. See a Doctor

-If you’ve tried everything in your quest to find a beard dandruff cure but haven’t had success, then you may need to seek help from a dermatologist or other medical professional.
+If you’ve tried everything to find a beard dandruff cure but haven’t had success, then you may need to seek help from a dermatologist or other medical professional.
 You may have an abnormal skin condition that requires prescription medication.

 Breaking it Down: A Sample Routine